 In 2018, McGinley finished with just one top-25 at the Senior Open Championship when he tied 18th.
 The following year, the Irishman struggled as his best finish was T46 at the Senior Open Championship.

 McGinley has played in all of golf's major championships, beginning with the British Open Championship in 2002.
 He missed the cut in that event, but has four top-30 finishes in his career at the British.
 He has excelled in the PGA Championship, twice finishing in the top 10.
-His best finish, in 2004, was a tie for the sixth position.
+His best finish was a tie for sixth in 2004.